MNoble2014/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?

+DOM stands for Document Object Model and works with HTML.
+It is like a tree structure and each node is an object that represents part of the document.

 2. What is an event?

+An event is an action in software that usually happens after asynchronously from the external environment that can be handled by the software.

 3. What is an event listener?

+An event listener is something that listens for something, normally a click and then does whatever action it has been set to do.

 4. Why would we convert a NodeList into an Array?

+We would convert a NodeList into an Array if we wanted to store more than one item at a time.

 5. What is a component?

+A component provides a function or a group of related functions.